opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 Scope of Testing
 ================

-The `OPNFV CVP Guidelines`_, as approved by the Board of Directors, outlines the key objectives of the CVP as follows:
+The `OPNFV OVP Guidelines`_, as approved by the Board of Directors, outlines the key objectives of the OVP as follows:

 - Help build the market for